 e. the provision of the TV Service or Broadband Service to the Beneficiary concerned has been terminated for whatever reason;

-13. After the deactivation has taken place, will change the status of the order.
+13. After the deactivation has taken place, Wyre will change the status of the order.
 The Beneficiary can check the deactivation of the TV Service or the Broadband Service via the Webapplication.

 14. It is the obligation of the Beneficiary to inform in advance the End Users about the circumstances which engender a deactivation of the TV Service and/or Broadband Service.

-15. The Beneficiary and must fully comply with the relevant provisions of the Law of 6 April 2010 on the market practices and the information and protection of the consumer.
+15. The Beneficiary and Wyre must fully comply with the relevant provisions of the Law of 6 April 2010 on the market practices and the information and protection of the consumer.

 16. The Beneficiary must inform its End Users clearly about which contact point of the Beneficiary should be contacted in the event of problems with the TV Service and /or Broadband Service.
-The Beneficiary receiving a fault report from an End User will not criticize or make derogatory remarks about .
+The Beneficiary receiving a fault report from an End User will not criticize or make derogatory remarks about Wyre.

-17. When is contacted by the Beneficiary’s End Users regarding a problem with their service, will ask that End User to contact directly the Beneficiary concerned. will not criticize or make derogatory remarks about that Beneficiary when it receives the query.
+17. When Wyre is contacted by the Beneficiary’s End Users regarding a problem with their service, Wyre will ask that End User to contact directly the Beneficiary concerned.
+Wyre will not criticize or make derogatory remarks about that Beneficiary when it receives the query.

 Letters of Authority (Dutch)